IBM/aspera-cli/docs/README.erb.md

 ### Sending a Package

 The command is `faspex package send`.
 Package information (title, note, metadata, options) is provided in option `delivery_info`.
-The contents of `delivery_info` is directly the contents of the `send` v3 [API of Faspex 4](https://developer.ibm.com/apis/catalog/aspera--aspera-faspex-client-sdk/API%20v.3:%20Send%20Packages), consult it for extended supported parameters.
+The contents of `delivery_info` is directly the contents of the `send` v3 [API of Faspex 4](https://developer.ibm.com/apis/catalog/aspera--aspera-faspex-client-sdk/API%20v.3:%20Send%20Packages).

 Example: